 Think you know everything there is to know when it comes to one of golf’s most prestigious swing-offs, the Masters Tournament?
 Think again.
-The Masters (live coverage begins April 2) is a sporting event with a fascinating history and some truly unique — and arguably outdated — traditions, most associated with its permanent venue, the uber-exclusive Augusta National Golf Club in Georgia.
+The Masters is a sporting event with a fascinating history and some truly unique — and arguably outdated — traditions, most associated with its permanent venue, the uber-exclusive Augusta National Golf Club in Georgia.
 Below, we’ve rounded up a few factoids about the Masters and Augusta National that we found particularly eye-opening.
-And yes, don’t you worry, we address the Green Jacket issue.
+And yes, don’t you worry, we address the green jacket issue.

 Inside Augusta: 80 years of questionable exclusivity

 Unlike the three other major championships in men’s golf — the U.S. Open, the British Open and the PGA Championship — the Masters has had a permanent home at Georgia’s Augusta National Golf Club since its inaugural year, 1934.
 In fact, the men behind the club, amateur golfer Bobby Jones and investment banker Clifford Roberts, also started the Masters.
 That said, for many golf lovers it’s simply unimaginable that the Masters could be hosted anywhere but the former indigo plantation-turned-nursery-turned-lush, 18-hole golf course.
 Although Augusta National is thrust into the spotlight during the first week of April for the Masters, the iconic Alister Mackenzie-designed course is active year-round (save those sweltering Georgia summers) and is home to one of the most exclusive private golf clubs in the country, boasting only around 300 members that, as of 2002, included Warren Buffet and Bill Gates.
 And with such exclusivity, of course, comes a fair amount of controversy.